csae1152/FarmHandSqubs/README.md

 Getting Started with Squbs
 --------------------------

-1. Run the sbt comand from the console to enter the interactive mode.
+1. Run the following sbt comand from the console to enter the interactive mode.

 2. Start the server using start.